Valpovo

 Valpovo is a town in Slavonia, Croatia.
 It is close to the Drava river, 25 km northwest of Osijek.
-The population of Valpovo is 7,406, with a total of 11,563 in the municipality.
+As of 2021, the population of Valpovo is 7,406, with a total of 11,563 in the municipality.

 Name

 In Hungarian the town is known as Valpó and in German as Walpach.
 In antiquity, it was called Iovalum.
 There are several suggested etymologies.
 One is that it comes from the Latin root *Iov-, meaning "divine".
 However, the ending can't be explained by Latin.
 One explanation is that it comes from the Indo-European words *yow and *h2elut, so that it means "magical beer."
 The other, more likely, is that it comes from the Indo-European roots *yow and *h2elom, so that it means "magical herb", whatever plant that signified.
 Perhaps the simplest explanation is that it comes from the Indo-European word *wel, meaning "valley", whatever "Io-" meant.

+Climate

+Since records began in 1964, the highest temperature recorded at the local weather station was 40.4 C, on 20 July 2007.
+The coldest temperature was -25.0 C, on 13 January 2003.

 Demographics

 The settlements in the municipal area of Valpovo are: